CS130-W20/team-B1/README.md

 ## Tech Stack Description

-Roshambo is built using Django and React.
+Director is built using Django and React.
 Django incorporates Django Channels, and the Django Rest Framework.
 React utilizes React Bootstrap.
 Refer to `backend/requirements.txt` for specific packages used in the backend, and to `package.json` for specific packages used in the frontend.

-##### TA Readme stuff (TODO: merge with above)

-# Sample Project Title
-Briefly describe your project here.

-## Directory Structure
-Explain how the code is organized

-## Installation/Run instructions
-Explain how to run your application

-## Relevant Links
-- Documentation link
-- Working URL (if any)
-- anything else